GoogleCloudPlatform/community/tutorials/gke-dotnet-docker-ingress.md

 In this section, you will create a sample dotnet core application using visual studio. .NET 6.0 and visual studio 2022 community version is used in this tutorial.

 1. Follow [dotnet core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-6.0) documentation on how to create a new project.
 While creating a project make sure to add docker support for windows.
+This tutorial using SampleApplication name.
 1. Once project is created, verify if visual studio build is working and you are able to run the application.
-1. Verify that that the sample Angular application is working by going to `http://localhost:4200`.
-1. In the `src/assets` folder, add `envconfig.js` and `envconfig.template.js` files.
-1. Copy the following code into the `envconfig.js` file:
+1. Copy the following code into the `Dockerfile`:

         (function(window) {
               window["envconfig"] = window["envconfig"] || {};